Intro to git workshopThu 21 February 2019

 git remote add origin https://github.com/you/your_repo.git

-BTW, origin is just a default name.
+Naming a remote origin is just a convention.
 It has no special meaning.

 To get the latest changes (commits) from your remote run: